meilisearch/specifications/text/0033-logging.md

 #### Current Logging behaviour of MeiliSearch (0.20)

-MeiliSearch uses `env_logger` to allow to define the log output level from the `RUST_LOG` environment variable. `env_logger` allows to define a specific log level per module if necessary.
+MeiliSearch uses the rust lib `env_logger` to output logs based on the log level fetched from the `RUST_LOG` environment variable. `env_logger` allows to define a specific log level per module if necessary.
 [See more here](https://docs.rs/env_logger/0.8.3/env_logger/).

 #### Logging behaviour for Milli (0.21)

-We have decided to keep the use of `env_logger` for Milli/Transplant.
+We have decided to keep using the rust lib `env_logger` for Milli/Transplant.
 However, we will make some changes to make the logging more consistent and versatile.

-We will expose a `MEILI_LOG_LEVEL` environment variable that corresponds to `RUST_LOG` in the binary to improve its meaning and clarity to users.
+Instead of using `RUST_LOG`, we create a `MEILI_LOG_LEVEL` environment variable that corresponds to `RUST_LOG` in the binary to improve its meaning and clarity to users.
 A CLI option `--log-level` will also be added to follow our configuration convention.

 ##### Log Levels